Kathan1910/GIS-Based-Query-Classifier/README.md

 8. Utilize ensemble methods to improve model performance.
 9. Use the provided web app to make predictions based on user input.

-For more detailed instructions and usage examples, please refer to the [Query Classifier PowerPoint Presentation](Query_Classifier.pptx)